NREL/EnergyPlus/design/FY2022/NFP-90-1-Metrics.md

 ## Outputs Description ##

-There will be an update to the reports to include the metrics as desribed above.
+There will be an update to the reports to include the metrics as described above.

 ## Engineering Reference ##